Do you want to get the highest MCAT score that is within your capabilities?

 While you're writing, especially on exam day, it can actually feel like a ticking time bomb.
 So tell me, how clearly can someone really think when there is that kind of pressure to deal with?

 Most likely not very clearly at all.

 What if you developed the ability to speed read?

 Speed reading has been around since the 1950s.
 It’s not about skimming – when you skim you don’t remember much.

-If you’re interested in speed reading, you can read up on it in detail later.
-For now however, here’s what you need to know for the MCAT:
+If you’re interested in going deep into learning speed reading, you can read up on it in detail later.
+For now however, here’s all you need to know for the MCAT...